0-Kaustubh-0/0-kaustubh-0.github.io/_posts/2023-07-07-Project-5_XWCorr.md

 ### What are Wavelet Transforms?

 If you are here you probably understand how any time-series is made up of several superimposing frequency components.
-[Joseph Fourier][1] brilliant posited in the 18th century that all time series or functions could be decomposed into a series sum of sines and cosines, a breakthrough which (with some additional rules applied) led to the developement of the **[Fourier Transform][2]**!
-This tool can be used to decompose any continuous *signal* that we record, into it's consittuent frequency components (sum of Sines and Cosines centered at a frequency with an associated 'weight'/ 'coefficient') ***over the whole signal*** (we'll come back to this...).
+[Joseph Fourier][1] brilliantly posited in the 18th century that all time series or functions could be decomposed into a series sum of sines and cosines, a breakthrough which (with some additional rules applied) led to the developement of the **[Fourier Transform][2]**!
+This tool can be used to decompose any continuous *signal* that we record, into it's consittuent frequency components (sum of Sines and Cosines with associated 'weights'/ 'coefficients') ***over the whole signal*** (we'll come back to this...).

 **[Wavelet Transform][3]** is a technique developed by [Ingrid Daubchies][4] which does the same thing but with an additional, most useful functionality: it is able to decompose the signal into it's constituent frequency components with time-resolution! i.e. not only can you tell which frequency components arose in the signal, you can tell **when** they arose.
 This is highly useful in determining spectral events as a function of time, in the field of Biomedical Signalling, Geology, Astronomy etc.